 What the guest experience is like

-When a guest is invited to join a team, they receive a welcome email message that includes some information about the team and what to expect now that they're a member.
-The guest must redeem the invitation in the email message before they can access the team and its channels.
+When a guest is invited to join a team, they receive a welcome email message.
+This message includes some information about the team and what to expect now that they're a member.
+The guest must accept the invitation by selecting Open Microsoft Teams in the email message before they can access the team and its channels.

-The following table compares the Microsoft Teams functionality available for an organization's team members to the functionality available for a guest user on the team.
+The following table compares the Teams functionality available for an organization's team members and its guests.

 |Capability in Teams||Teams user in the organization||Guest user|